bloominstituteoftechnology/Intro-to-C/NOTES.md

 ```

 ### Sizeof Array and Sizeof Pointer
+sizeof(char) = 1 bytes;
+sizeof(int) = 4 bytes;
+So, when type doesn't matter for a pointer, use char since it is smaller (most granular).
+Length of void items are unknown.
+So, it is common to have the length (in ints) included as a parameter to a function (see mem_copy).

 Calling sizeof(easyAs) gets us the total amount of data in the array
 ```c
 sizeof(easyAs);